arlac77/svelte-guard-history-router/README.md

 ### subscribe

+Router subscription
-Fired when the route (or the target component changes)
+Value changes are fired when the route (or the target component changes)

 #### Parameters